adrian2793/hydrogen/docs/contributing.md

 [![](https://img.shields.io/badge/-todo-EECDD1.svg)]()

-These labels can be added by authorized contributers only
+These labels can be added by authorized contributors only

-For Not authorized contributors it's forbidden to add these labels to their issue
+For not authorized contributors it's forbidden to add these labels to their issue